 Fit and comfort is a pretty straightforward metric.
-This examines how well each pad fits and how comfortable it is on the leg while riding and while standing around in the parking lot.
+This examines how well each pad fit and how comfortable it was on the leg while riding and while standing around in the parking lot.

 Fit is a particularly easy metric to score.
-We took each pair on and off dozens of time and paid attention to how well they conform to the rider.
-We considered whether or not there is any excess material and whether or not the pad shuffles around on the leg.
-This is an important consideration because if a pad doesn't fit well or it moves around a lot, your not going to want to put them on.
+We took each pair on and off dozens of times and paid attention to how well they conformed to the rider.
+We considered whether or not there was any excess material and whether or not the pad shuffled around on the leg.
+This is an important consideration because if a pad doesn't fit well or it moves around a lot, you're not going to want to put them on.

 Comfort is based on how pleasant or unpleasant a knee pad is to wear.
 We had plenty of time to think about this in the saddle.
 Do these pads bother us when charging downhill?
 Are we thinking about how unpleasant a pad feels instead of line choice?
 We also spent hours wearing test pads around the house and doing chores.
 We would often forget when we were wearing the most comfortable pads while we couldn't wait to remove the less comfortable options.

-There is no especially scientific way to monitor and rate pedal-friendliness.
-We simply pedaled a lot with each pair of knee pads.
-We made notes after each climb about how well, or poorly, each set felt while pedaling.
+There is no real scientific way to monitor and rate pedal-friendliness.
+We simply pedaled a lot with each pair and made notes after each climb about how well, or poorly, each set felt while pedaling.
 We stood up and hammered, and we sat down and spun it out.
 We climbed technical terrain and buff terrain.
 All of this was to try and suss out any important subtleties that might help you find the perfect pads.

-Ventilation is how well the knee pads breathe and how well air escapes.
-Ventilation is an important metric that can also be a little bit difficult to monitor.
+This is about how well the knee pads breathe and how well air escapes.
+It is an important metric that can also be a little bit difficult to monitor.
 There must be some fancy scientific tools to test this, but we went with the ol' on-trail test.

-Simply put, we rode in very hot, mid-day, conditions and see how well the pads handled it.
-We took them off at the end of the ride and used our hands to feel for wet fabric, moisture, or particularly dry areas.
+Simply put, we rode in very hot, mid-day conditions to see how well the pads handled it.
+We took them off at the end of the ride and used our hands to feel for wet fabric or particularly dry areas.
 Also, we paid attention to how well the wind penetrated the fabric while riding.
 Some pads allowed substantial amounts of air through the material; others acted as a shield.
-Wearing knee pads will never feel the same as not-wearing knee pads, that said, some breathe much better than others.
+Wearing knee pads will never feel the same as not-wearing knee pads; that said, some breathe much better than others.

 Durability is a key consideration when purchasing knee pads.
 Nobody wants to spend money, sometimes a substantial amount of money, on a set of pads only to have them fail within a few weeks.
 This is important.
 Sometimes a failed seam or unraveling threads will be a warranty issue, but crashing and ripping the pads will not be.